h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 It's a matter of debate as to whether Dee and Kelley fully understood the implications of the system they were receiving, or the ultimate intentions of the spiritual entities they were communicating with.
 Dee approached the work with piety and a desire for wisdom, to benefit mankind.
 Kelley was a more complex and perhaps reluctant participant at times.
 Some theorize that the two were essentially the instru­ments where­by the rit­u­al for­mu­la for ini­ti­at­ing the apoc­a­lypse would be plant­ed in the midst of human­i­ty.
 If the apoc­a­lypse were to take place, and if it were nec­es­sary for human beings to open the gates of the Watch­tow­ers.... before that could all occur, the angels first had to instruct man on the cor­rect method for open­ing the gates.
 Here, hiding in plain sight, it would sit like a ticki­ng occult time bomb, wait­ing for some powerful magi­cian, possibly the second coming of Christ, through divinely orchestrated guid­ance, to work it.
 Some see the theurgic operation comparable to opening the seven seals from the Book of Revelation.

-Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
+"Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
 2 And I saw a mighty angel proclaiming in a loud voice, “Who is worthy to break the seals and open the scroll?”
 3 But no one in heaven or on earth or under the earth could open the scroll or even look inside it.
 4 I wept and wept because no one was found who was worthy to open the scroll or look inside.
 5 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals.”
 	Revelation 5:1-5

 Dee nev­er received the sig­nal to con­duct the Apoc­a­lypse work­ing in his life­time.
 There is no evidence that either him nor Kelley engaged in the material which they brought forth.